quintus-sertorius-blue/BlueSertorius/_posts/2019-01-20-Mental-Pollution.md

 Vikings: this series is inspirational.
 The few messages you get are:

 1. In old times, strong and brutal men were the real men.
-They also fuck the best women.
+They also fuck the best women
 2. Honor (whatever that means today), courage and resistance are imperative for men.

 *We start to think “old times were better” and “I wish I was born in VIII century”*, nothing crazy and just a little bit goliardic.
 However, it depends on the dose of the consumption.
 I truly think, that constant exposure to similar material can affect the way you think.
 Take somebody who watches a series like Viking, consumes history fiction novels about ancients, plays video-games still about war and “honor” and is a fan of movies like “The Gladiator”. **You get a brainwashed kid who truly thinks that the best way for a man to be is like Ragnar Lothbrok or Maximus Decimus Meridius.** Ideals like these manifest for example in situation of conflicts, where you would search for open conflict, thinking this is the way it works (false.
 In our modern times, everything is indirect).
 While they are fascinating characters, it is again smokescreens for the real thing.
 I think other role models would be far more useful.